nevermined-io/defi-marketplace/docs/Using_marketplace.md

 - Adding several datasets with batch selection
-When the search list is returned all the datasets, several datasets can be added to the cart at the same time using the "Batch Select" feature.
-Once this batch selection is activated several datasets can be added, also all the datasets in the list can be added by clicking the top check.
+When the search list is returned, several datasets be added to the cart at the same time using the "Batch Select" feature once it is activated.
+All the datasets in the list can be added by clicking the top check.

 ![banner](./assets/batch_select.png)